 However, the renewal of the garden did not begin until 2007.
 Although ten times smaller than the original garden, the grounds were restored, and the Alexandrovsky Garden became its official name.
 The fountain was rebuilt as well as sculptures of citizens styled after the 19th century.
 Some statues include the Hussar, Ladies on a Walk, A Girl at Rest, and the Boy.

 12. Rasputin Museum

 Grigory Rasputin was a friend of the last Russian emperor Nikolay II and his family.
-Rasputin is one of the most mysterious and interesting personalities of the end of the 19th and the beginning of the 20th centuries.
-In the 1900s among Saint Petersburg’s high society he had the reputation of the Tsar’s family friend, a religious elder, a seer, and a healer.
+Rasputin is one of the most mysterious and exciting personalities of the end of the 19th and the beginning of the 20th centuries.
+In the 1900s, among Saint Petersburg’s high society, he had the reputation of the Tsar’s family friend, a religious elder, a seer, and a healer.

-The exposition includes a cosmetic mirror, broken down the middle that symbolizes the broken life of its owner, an icon of St. Simeon Verhotursky the Righteous who is highly honored in Siberia, and the plate of the famous Kuznetsovky porcelain factory with the monogram of the empress, which Rasputin gave to his god-daughter Iraida Kolesnikova during her christening, an old Viennese chair from the Rasputin`s house.
-There is an authentic platband from the famous house of Rasputin, the only thing remained of the building.
+The exposition includes a cosmetic mirror, broken down in the middle that symbolizes the broken life of its owner, an icon of St. Simeon Verhotursky the Righteous, who is highly honored in Siberia, and the plate of the famous Kuznetsovky porcelain factory with the monogram of the empress, which Rasputin gave to his god-daughter Iraida Kolesnikova during her christening, an old Viennese chair from the Rasputin’s house.
+There is an authentic platband from the famous home of Rasputin, and the only thing remained of the building.

 Leave a Reply